pagopa/pn-local-emulator/README.md

 ## More advanced stuff

-### Build and run your local Docker image from source code
+### Build and run your local Docker image from the source code

 The repository comes with a Dockerfile that you can use to run the application with Docker.